Battle of Grand Port: British attack

 On 22 August, at 2:40 pm, Pym led an attack on Duperré's squadron without waiting for Iphigenia and Magicienne, entering the channel that led to the anchorage at Grand Port.
-He was followed by Nereide, but Willoughby had refused to allow Pym to embark the harbour pilot: the only person in the British squadron who knew the passage through the reefs.
+He was followed by Néréide, but Willoughby had refused to allow Pym to embark the harbour pilot, the only person in the British squadron who knew the passage through the reefs.
 Without guidance by an experienced pilot, Sirius was aground within minutes and could not be brought off until 8:30 am on 23 August.
-Nereide anchored nearby during the night to protect the flagship.
+Néréide anchored nearby during the night to protect the flagship.
 At 10:00 am, Iphigenia and Magicienne arrived and at 2:40 pm, after a conference between the captains as to the best course of action, the force again attempted to negotiate the channel.
-Although the squadron was now guided by Nereide's pilot, Sirius again grounded at 3:00 pm and Magicienne 15 minutes later after over-correcting to avoid the reef that Sirius had struck.
-Nereide and Iphigenia continued the attack, Iphigenia engaging Minerve and Ceylon at close range and Nereide attacking Bellone.
-Long-range fire from Magicienne was also directed at Victor, which was firing on Nereide.
+Although the squadron was now guided by Néréide's pilot, Sirius again grounded at 3:00 pm and Magicienne 15 minutes later after over-correcting to avoid the reef that Sirius had struck.
+Néréide and Iphigenia continued the attack, Iphigenia engaging Minerve and Ceylon at close range and Néréide attacking Bellone.
+Long-range fire from Magicienne was also directed at Victor, which was firing on Néréide.